Transipedia/Annotate-contigs/README.md

 ## Installation

+### Clone the Repository

+To download this project, use the following command:

+    ```
+    git clone https://github.com/Transipedia/Annotate-contigs && cd Annotate-contigs
+    ```

 We recommand to use [singularity](https://singularity.lbl.gov/) to use the tool, or using the manual installation.

 ### Option 1: With singularity